JustAGhosT/phoenixvc-idea-generator/docs/migration/components/statcard.md

 }
 ```

-### LESS Module Design
+### CSS Module with Tailwind Design

-The LESS module includes styles for:
+The CSS Module includes styles for:
 - Card container with proper padding, borders, and shadows
 - Typography for title, value, and description
 - Icon placement and sizing